-Making the step from beginner to competent and creative photographer can seem impossible.
+Making the step from complete beginner to competent and creative photographer can seem impossible.
 I designed this course to interweave both the technical and creative aspects of photography and to lead you step by step through each skill.
 Each module builds on the last so you can integrate photographic principles with your own creativity, gain confidence in your own photographic style and allow you to build a portfolio of six to eight shots by the end of the course.
 The course is limited to six delegates to ensure a tailored approach for everyone.

 The topics we will cover are: